 „No longer caught in those turbulent times, and far less crowded, visitors will find a very unique place with only echoes of her former past.
 Unaffected by regional tourism trends and fads St Eustatius is not your average Caribbean island, so just close your eyes and imagine the Caribbean about 25 or 30 years ago.
 Clean, unhurried and unspoiled.
 Pristine living, practically no crime, reefs teeming with fish.
 Gentle trade winds.
 People as warm and genuinely friendly as ever.
 Now open your eyes and discover the beautiful little island of St. Eustatius, affectionately known as Statia.The island tourism board of Sint Eustatius „Statia Tourism“ on their website

 Welcome to our island…“

 In the clip below there are marine park rangers and volunteers killing lionfish.
-Lionfish are native to the Pacific and Indian ocean.
+Lionfish is native to the Pacific and Indian oceans.
 Brought to the Caribbean by human activity this fish has no natural predators and is reproducing rapidly, eating all reef fish it can suck into its large mouth.
 This is a real danger for local species and the coral reefs as a whole.
 Therefore they get hunted.
 Life on the reefs as anywhere in nature is built on a fragile balance of all the species living together.